datacamp-content-public/courses-market-basket-analysis-in-python/slides/chapter_1_ed6d6ba631fa3bd3a1b655ab10066f37.md

 ---
-## Here is the first five rows of our output sorted by lift!
+## Here is the first five rows of our output sorted by confidence!

 ```yaml
 type: "FullSlide"